 Almost a year later, Disney shared an update with fans, providing new concept art of the attraction once construction was underway.

-Since then, Disney Parks Blog has shared new project milestones with eager fans, including the progress being made on a sculpture of Moana by Principal Dimensional Designer Jim Towler that will be featured in the attraction in August 2022.
+Since then, Disney Parks Blog shared new project milestones with eager fans, including the progress being made on a sculpture of Moana by Principal Dimensional Designer Jim Towler that will be featured in the attraction in August 2022.

 Other Fun Details